DiamondArt/beta-01-E02/readme.md

 ### `module.exports.multiply`
 export the function `multiply` that takes two number arguments and returns the result of the multiplication of those two.

+### `module.exports.divide`
+export the function `divide` that takes two number arguments and returns the result of the division of those two.